mxn21/FlowingDrawer/README.md

 5.make the fragment of menu extends MenuFragment.

+6.in MenuFragment'xml ,add 'android:background="@android:color/transparent" '

+7.in MainActivity,call
+mMenuFragment = new MyMenuFragment();
+mLeftDrawerLayout.setFluidView(mFlowingView);
+mLeftDrawerLayout.setMenuFragment(mMenuFragment);

+in order .

-6.you can call mLeftDrawerLayout.closeDrawer()  and  mLeftDrawerLayout.openDrawer() to close or
+8.you can call mLeftDrawerLayout.closeDrawer()  and  mLeftDrawerLayout.openDrawer() to close or
 open drawer automatically.

 ### V1.0